 - Reliability Concepts

 - Statistical Quality Control

 A 4-year degree is available, which is sometimes required by employers and may improve job chances.
 A Bachelor of Quality Assurance prepares the aspiring lab technologist for lab management by teaching students to design, plan, procure and manage a quality assurance program.
 Core courses in a program such as this might cover quality planning, inspection and metrology, supplier relations, experimental design and operations management.

 Professional certification is available through the American Society of Quality.
 The organization offers over a dozen types of certification to enhance the performance of quality control technologists, generally helping them advance to higher positions with greater responsibility and specialized knowledge.
 Professionals earn certification after passing an exam in their area of expertise.

 Career Outlook and Salary Information

-Job growth is expected to be as fast as the national average for quality control technicians through 2014.
+Job growth is expected to be as faster than the national average for quality control technicians through 2028.
 To work in this field, an associate's degree or bachelor's degree are sometimes required, and certification could help with advancement to a higher position.
 Many industries hire quality control technicians to ensure their laboratories and products meet required standards.